101 Cooking For Two

 Blue ribbon divider used for visual effect

-Made with pantry staples, this is a great basic blend of spice that will add tons of flavor to your delicious meals.
+Made with pantry staples, this is an excellent basic blend of spices that will add tons of flavor to your delicious meals.

 These are a bit confusing and have a lot of overlap in the usage of the terms.
 Here are a few generalities.